 The shopkeeper felt privileged and was escorted into an enormous room of luxury that he’d never seem before.

 The Judge and the ten prisoners arrived too and were seated.

 Half a dozen others (from outside of their village) sat by themselves and alongside of the banker.
-Of the older generation, they wore nice clothes of the same cut as the new banker, so it was obvious who they were – bankers from other villages, no doubt.
+They wore nice clothes of the same cut as the new banker, so it was obvious who they were – bankers from other villages, no doubt.

 With all assembled the young man started:

 “I have promised that today I will demonstrate the creation of wealth more than ten times faster than that created by this banker . . .” and he passed his hand casually in the direction of the new banker.
 It was an offhand motion that embarrassed the new banker in front of his friends.
 The Judge stiffened a little and one of the ten men coughed, nervously.

 Continuing, he said, “Our agreement is . . .” and then he read the entire written agreement.

 The banker nodded in approval.
 The other bankers nodded their assent too in accord with the village banker.